It’s a common misconception that Instagram is only of value to businesses that have a visual product to sell.

 Pro tip: Instagram is a mobile-first social network, make sure you’re linking to a mobile friendly website.

 Here are a few tips for writing an attention-grabbing Instagram bio:

-Debbie Ashley, founder of Thrivoo Social Media, helps entrepenurs create social media strategies for their businesses, and so she includes these keywords in her bio so it will be easy for people interested in her services to find her by searching Instagram.
+Debbie Ashley, founder of Thrivoo Social Media, helps entrepenurs create social media strategies for their businesses.
+She includes these keywords in her bio so it will be easy for people interested in her services to find her by searching Instagram.

-- If you’re a freelancer or small business owner, list your particular skills and specialties.
+If you’re a freelancer or small business owner, don’t forget to list your particular skills and specialties.

 Caitlin Bacher’s Instagram bio clearly states that she teaches people how to use social media to sell, so you quickly know what kind of services she provides.
 She also squeezes in a mention of a free checklist that she offers for Facebook group hosts.

 If you make an outstandingly interesting bio, users who visit your bio will be much more likely to follow you.